hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

+So, I discover Little Forest Inn has rooms.
 On the northern shore, Chuzenji has a single backstreet, pitched up the hill from the middle of the "V" and running like a droplet back into the lake as the road crawls westward.